 Biden reacts to Russia moving tactical nuclear weapons to Belarus

-US President Joe Biden has told the journalists that he feels “extremely negative” about Russian tactical nuclear weapons being stationed in Belarus.
+US President Joe Biden has told journalists that he feels “extremely negative” about Russian tactical nuclear weapons being stationed in Belarus.

 Biden’s comment, which was reported by Reuters, came hours after Belarusian President Alexander Lukashenko announced that “the deployment of nuclear munitions has already begun.”